 If you decide to pursue a career in sales, some of your entry-level, routine responsibilities will likely include:

-This is a challenging entry-level position, but can open up extremely rewarding career paths to business grads who are willing to work hard, and develop the right skillset.
+This is a challenging entry-level position, but it can open up extremely rewarding career paths to business grads who are willing to work hard and develop the right skillset.

-A reputable business diploma will always include basic accounting training, ensuring students graduate with the fundamentals of bookkeeping, managerial and cost accounting, and competency in relevant computerized accounting software (Quickbooks, MS Access, Excel, etc.)
+A reputable business diploma will always include basic accounting training.
+Students typically graduate with the fundamentals of bookkeeping, managerial and cost accounting, and competency in relevant computerized accounting software (QuickBooks, MS Access, Excel, etc.)

 If you're considering this career path, you have a natural talent for math and numerical analysis, exceptional attention to detail, and are discreet and reliable.